Do You Have A Standard Hair Salon Cancellation Policy?

 - New Client Acquisition: More times than not, it’s a new client who will no-show or cancel last minute on you.
 Maybe it’s the anxiety of trying a new salon or hairstylist.
 No matter the reason for informing new clients of your cancellation policy during the booking process will usually eliminate them from booking or canceling the appointment.

-Can A Salon Legally Charge For A Missed Appointment?
+Can A Hair Salon Charge You For A Missed Appointment?

 Now I’m no lawyer, but I have researched this topic thoroughly.